iluwatar/java-design-patterns/value-object/README.md

 ---
-title: "Understanding the Value Object Pattern in Java: A Comprehensive Guide"
+title: "Value Object Pattern in Java: Enhancing Performance with Immutable Data Types"
+shortTitle: Value Object
 description: "Explore the Value Object pattern in Java with our in-depth guide.
 Learn how immutable objects enhance performance and memory efficiency in software design.
 Ideal for developers looking to optimize Java applications."
 category: Structural
 language: en